JGM01/Web-calculator/README.md

 pictures and descriptions

 ## Environment
 First, check your .NET SDK version.
+This project relies on .NET8.0, so you must have it installed to properly run the app.
 To do so, open your terminal or command prompt and type the following:
 ```bash
 dotnet --version
 ```